 EDUC_O 403 (6) Becoming a Scholar-Practitioner

 The cultivation of knowledge and understanding regarding the interdisciplinary foundations of educational principles, policies and practices, all of which are examined through large group contexts, seminars and field experiences.
 Pass/Fail.
-Prerequisite: Restricted to students in the Bachelor of Education Program
+Prerequisite: Restricted to students in the Bachelor of Education Program.

 EDUC_O 431 (6) Developing a Pedagogical Stance